How your pension plan protects your assets

 Gather the required statements based on the situations that apply to you.

-There are two documents that can provide you with information on your participation data under your public-sector pension plan: your Statement of Contributions and your Statement of Participation.
+There are two documents that can provide you with information on your participation data under your public-sector pension plan: your Statement of Participation and your Statement of Contributions.

-It provides detailed information about membership in a pension plan as at 31 December of a given year and presents an estimate of your retirement pension and the death benefits that could be paid to your family.
+Statement of Participation describes the participation in a pension plan as at 31 December of a given year and shows an estimate of your retirement pension and the death benefits that could be paid to your family.

 Ask for your Statement of Benefits under your supplemental pension plan.